-Paragraph 20 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:
+Keeping Children Safe in Education, September 2024, Part One (para 21).
+Paragraph 18 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:

-• is disabled or has certain health conditions and has specific additional needs.

-• has special educational needs (whether they have a statutory Education, Health and Care Plan or not).

-- has a mental health need. - is a young carer.

-• is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory - Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, - including gang involvement and association with organised crime groups or - county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently - excluded from schools, colleges and in Alternative Provision or a Pupil - Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited

-- is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - is at risk of being radicalised or exploited. - has a family member in prison or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing alcohol and other drugs themselves. - has returned home to their family from care. - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child, and
+- has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug - and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital - Mutilation or Forced Marriage - is a privately fostered child.